Alaska Case Study

 The US state of Alaska borders Canada and the Arctic Ocean.
 Alaska has been home to people for thousands of years despite it being one of the coldest regions on Earth.
 The indigenous people of Alaska include the Inupiat and Yup’ik tribes, each of which was part of a larger ethnic group called the Inuit.
 The ancestors of the Inuit spread throughout the Arctic, into Scandinavia, Alaska, Russia and Canada during the last ice age.
 During this time Russia and the USA were joined by a land bridge.

 Since the 19th century mainly European temperament settlers joined the 100,000 Inuit bringing the total population to nearly 750,000.
 Temporary economic migrants have travelled north to work for mining and oil companies.

 Alaska has a range of development opportunities.

 Alaska has abundant mineral resources including coal, copper, silver, gold and zinc.
 During the 1800s there was a gold rush to the state.
 Twenty per cent of Alaska’s mineral wealth lies in gold.
-Alaska’s second most valuable non-energy commodity is gravel.
-More than a billion tons have been mined, worth $2.1 billion at today’s prices.
+Alaska’s second most valuable non-energy commodity is gravel, with more than a billion tons mined, worth $2.1 billion at today’s prices.

 Trans Alaskan pipeline